Haiti launches anti-cholera vaccination campaign

 More than 7,000 Haitians have died of cholera since an epidemic broke out in 2010.

-The Director-General of the Health department, Dr. Gabriel Thimote, said the 100,000 beneficiaries in two regions in the west and northern Artibonite region will receive two doses of the vaccine, called Shanchol, that will protect them for two to three years with an efficiency rate of about 65 percent, health officials say.
+The Director-General of the Health department, Dr. Gabriel Thimote, said the 100,000 beneficiaries in two regions in the west and northern Artibonite region will receive two doses of the vaccine, called Shanchol, that will protect them for period of two to three years, with an efficiency rate of about 65 percent, health officials say.

 "It is a pilot program that we are launching in two areas in the country but it will be later extended to the rest of the population with a priority for areas at risk," Thimote told Reuters.